 In the last few years, internal chat platforms have become an integral part of doing business.
 Slack hosts more than 12 million active daily users.
 Microsoft Teams boasts 115 million-plus.
 And those numbers keep rising year-over-year.

 Atlassians are among those millions of chat platform enthusiasts.
-We use Slack to facilitate real-time conversations within and across teams, to share news, and – as chat has become an integral part of teams’ day-to-day workflows – to provide IT support to employees.
+We use Slack to facilitate real-time conversations within and across teams, to share news, and – as chat has become an integral part of teams’ day-to-day workflows – to provide any type of support to employees.
 Our Workplace Productivity team started a Slack support channel, and these days, it has the highest membership rate of any non-mandatory channel in the Atlassian Slack – more than 60 percent.